 The entire point of this location is to let the PCs have a conversation about the Arcane Brotherhood with Vaelish Gant, one of the bad guys from the adventure, Legacy of the Crystal Shard.
 He might have some info on Netheril Stuff.
 This NPC is a great callback…but what the fuck is this location?
-Why is this seven going onto eight pages long?
-Why does this location get so much detail when its value to the story is so low and from the PCs’ perspective, this is the hardest location to get to?
+Why the fuck is this seven going onto eight pages long?
+Why the fuck does this location get so much detail when its value to the story is so low and from the PCs’ perspective, this is the hardest location to get to?
 Someone spent a lot of effort on this location.
 It takes up many pages.
 And I am not saying it is bad at all.
 It’s well thought out!
 It’s good!
 But the amount of effort seems like massive overkill for not much story.
 You don’t need this much location for a short conversation with an NPC.
 I don’t get it.

 That does it for Chapter 2.
 This should be content for levels 4-7.
 I’m wondering if PCs will get Dragon Heist Chapter 2 vibes where they’re kind of sitting around asking, ‘what are we doing?’
 There isn’t really any foreshadowing or plot directed at stopping Auril or the eternal winter.
 The PCs are kind of just bopping around these creepy locations.
-They’re helping Icewind Dale not really fixing Icewind Dale.
+They’re helping Icewind Dale but not really fixing Icewind Dale.
 I get no sense from these quests that Auril’s plans are being foiled.
 There are also no Duergar in chapter 2 which is weird since chapter 3 is all Duergar.
 This is faint praise but I didn’t hate any of this.
 We’re 169 pages (nice) into this book, about halfway, and this is fine.
 If you want to just send your PCs to Icewind Dale and make up your own story, the book up to this point is easily worth 35 bucks on Amazon.

 Chapter 3 really kicks off “The Plot” in Rime of the Frostmaiden.
 Kind of.
 Not really.
 Chapters 3 is all about Sunblight, the Duergar fortress.
 After getting the hook and heading to Sunblight the adventure throws the PCs a twist.
 The Duergar plan is to destroy Ten Towns with a Dragon Construct made from evil crystals.
 The twist is that when the PCs arrive at the fortress the Dragon is unleashed.
-I think the writers wanted to recreate that moment from the second Hobbit movie where the last shot is Smaug heading off to destroy Lake Town.
+I think the writers wanted to recreate that moment from the second Hobbit movie (or the goddamn book) where the last shot is Smaug heading off to destroy Lake Town.
 The PCs are faced with a choice, stop the Duergar or save the Towns.

 …But is that REALLY a choice?
 The adventure kind of assumes the PCs turn around.
 And there’s no disincentive to do that.
 The Fortress doesn’t crank out another dragon if the PCs head back to Ten Towns.
 Do the Duergar dig in?
 Do the Duergar get reinforcements?
 It’s a choice with one bad option and one option that has no clear consequences.
 I think the PCs at the table are going to be their own worst enemies here and assume that there will be an equally dire repercussion if they don’t enter the fortress immediately.
 But why isn’t there?
 Maybe they assume there is something that will help them fight the dragon inside and if there isn’t there should be.